matcra587/py_peerscout/README.md

   * `-h, --help`: Display help message and exit
   * `-c, --config`: Path to YAML config file
   * `--network`: Network to scout peers for
-  * `--target-country`: Comma-separated list of target countries
+  * `--target-countries`: Comma or space-separated list of target countries
   * `--desired-count`: Number of peers to find
   * `--max-attempts`: Maximum attempts to find peers
   * `--max-latency`: Maximum latency in milliseconds